Post-Fight Concussion Protocol: What Boxers Receive After the Final Bell

 Every state athletic commission in the United States requires a post-bout medical exam for fighters.
 What happens after that exam varies.
 In many states, fighters receive written instructions before they leave the venue, outlining what to watch for in the hours and days following a bout.

 The Maryland State Athletic Commission provides fighters with a two-page handout.
 The first page, titled “Post-Bout Instructions,” confirms that the fighter has passed a post-bout exam performed by a ringside physician and warns that delayed problems can arise.
-It lists symptoms that should prompt an immediate trip to the nearest hospital: confusion, seizures, unequal pupil sizes, garbled speech, bleeding from the ears or nose, unusual sleepiness, and worsening vomiting, among others.
-Fighters are instructed to contact the commission’s Executive Director if they experience a delayed problem.
+It lists symptoms that should prompt an immediate trip to the nearest hospital.

 According to the Maryland handout, fighters should immediately proceed to the nearest hospital if they develop any of the following signs or symptoms: